 Co-parenting is more common in our society with the growth of blended families.
 Some parents are able to unite in parenting efforts with no major problems.
 Many others including myself for a spell found Co-parenting challenging at times.
 High conflict custody battles can be emotionally draining for both parents.
 Constant disagreements and tension in… Continue reading 12 Ways to Co-Parent With Peace

 There's a verse in the traditional Western culture of our vows that states "In sickness and in health."
 Many couples before eagerly replying back in reponse while gazing in their lover's eyes think of that phrase as two elderly people holding hands.
 Apply that same statement as two young adults, completing grad school, with four… Continue reading In Sickness & In Health: Living & Coping With A Spouse Who Has A Chronic Illness

 No one enters a friendship with the intentions of it ever dissolving.
 We have cute little phrases as BFF, my girly girl, homegirl, or even deeper than that we call one another sisters.
 In reality friendships come and go.We hate to say that, but it's true.
-We hate to feel the pain of… Continue reading Coping And Healing From A Friend Breakup In Love
+We hate to feel the pain of losing someone… Continue reading Coping And Healing From A Friend Breakup In Love

 There was a song from my childhood that my late cousin Jerry would sing with a wide smile at our little family church in the back woods of Georgia entitled " This Joy I Have."
 The lyrics of the song resonates in my heart as loud as Jerry would sing having our little church… Continue reading This Joy I Have: Learning How To Embrace Joy!